 Hydrangea paniculata "Limelight" 1 year old

 While pruning hydrangea paniculata Limelight last year - I looked at the cuttings and thought it is a total waste just to send it to hydrangea's heaven.
 Why not to try to have even more Limelights?
 I cut them into 20 cm pieces, made sure there are at least 2-3 pairs of buds - and just like this, stucked them into pot filled with plain garden soil.
 No tricks.
 No gimmicks.
 No growth hormone.
 Niente.
 Nothing.
+Why 2 pairs of buds?
+1 pair above the soil, so it can grow leaves, 1-2 pairs in the soil for growing roots.
+It was 8 cuttings in total.
+All of them started to grow in 2 months.

 This baby one on the picture will be send tomorrow in exchange for comfrey (Symphytum o.) - I hope she will have good travel.